Mooncake: Indonesia

 In Indonesia, there are several main types of mooncakes, from the traditional to the modern mooncakes.
-The very traditional mooncake has been there ever since the Chinese and Japanese entered Indonesia, they are circular like a moon, white and thinner than regular mooncake.
-Fillings may include pork, chocolate, cheese, milk, durian, jackfruit and many other exotic fruits made into a paste.
+The traditional mooncake has been there ever since the Chinese and Japanese entered Indonesia, they are circular like a moon, white and thinner than regular mooncake.
+Fillings may include pork, chocolate, cheese, milk, durian, jackfruit and other exotic fruits made into a paste.
 This type of mooncake is widely available all year long while the regular modern mooncakes are usually only sold around the mid-autumn festival season.

 As a Muslim-majority country, mooncakes are predominantly made with halal ingredients.
 The crust is typically made from vegetable oil or peanut oil and filled with mung bean paste.

 Malaysia

 There are three major cities that have diverse types of moon cakes; George Town, Kuala Lumpur and Sabah.
 Mooncakes are quite similar to the traditional Chinese.
-However, many prefer to add 100% pure Hunan lotus seed to maintain the quality of mooncakes.
+However, some prefer to add 100% pure Hunan lotus seed to maintain the quality of mooncakes.
 The most popular types, especially in Kuala Lumpur, are White Lotus Seed Paste Cake, Snow Skins and Black Sesame With Yolk.